 Note 20 Plus:

 Meanwhile, the Samsung Galaxy Note 20 Ultra is the king of the lot when it comes to display tech.
-It not only has a 120Hz refresh rate screen like the Galaxy S20 phones but also gets WQHD+ resolution, though like the S20 series you can’t enable both at the same time.
+It not only has a 120Hz refresh rate screen like the Galaxy S20 and Galaxy S21 series but also gets WQHD+ resolution, though like the S20 series you can’t enable both at the same time.
 Another notable upgrade on the front of the Galaxy Note 20 Ultra is the use of Corning Gorilla Glass 7.
 It is the first phone to feature the latest glass protection from Corning.
-In short, the Galaxy Note 20 Ultra has the best display you can get on any Note series phone right now.
+In short, the Galaxy Note 20 Ultra has the best displays you can get on any Note series phone right now.

 So as you can see, you get a notable performance boost on the Samsung Galaxy Note 20 vs the Galaxy Note 10 series.
-Of course, real-world performance differences can only be quantified through proper testing and we’ll get you those results in the near future.
-That said, having Snapdragon 865 Plus silicon also makes the Samsung Galaxy Note 20 series future proof.
-You get 5G connectivity straight out of the box no matter which model you pick.
-While you do have an option of buying a Galaxy Note 10 Plus 5G to get onto the faster network, the phone is $200 more expensive than the regular Note 10 and Note 10 Plus (more on that later).
+That said, having the Snapdragon 865 Plus silicon also makes the Samsung Galaxy Note 20 series future-proof.
+You get 5G connectivity straight out of the box, no matter which model you pick.
+While you do have an option of buying a Galaxy Note 10 Plus 5G to get onto the faster network, the phone is more expensive than the regular Note 10 and Note 10 Plus (more on that later).
 A 4G-only version of the Galaxy Note 20 is also available in global markets.

-Like most Samsung flagships, regions like Europe and Asia have to contend with the “global” Exynos 990 version of the Galaxy Note 20 phones.
-Again, we’ll need to put the Note 20 Exynos models through our testing suite, but the early signs aren’t great as it’s the same chipset that underperformed in the global Galaxy S20 models.
+Like most Samsung flagships, Europe and Asia have to contend with the “global” Exynos 990 version of the Galaxy Note 20 phones.
+It’s the same chipset that underperformed in the global Galaxy S20 models.
+From what we could tell, the Snapdragon Note 20 and Exynos Note 20 don’t offer consumers the same experience in terms of performance or battery life.

 Regardless, the Exynos 990 is a definite improvement over the Exynos 9825 that powers the Note 10 series.
 Samsung’s custom Mongoose M5 CPU cores and the Arm Mali-G77 GPU on the Exynos 990 promise a 20% improvement in CPU and GPU performance compared to the Exynos 9825.
-So even if you get an Exynos version of the Galaxy Note 20, you can expect a smoother experience.
-It might not be significant, but it’ll be there.
+So even if you get an Exynos version of the Galaxy Note 20, you can expect a smoother experience than before.
+It might not be a significant upgrade, but it’ll be there.

 The Note 20 Ultra boasts the same 108MP main sensor which we saw on the Galaxy S20 Ultra, up from the 12MP lead sensor on the Galaxy Note 10 and Note 10 Plus.
 You also get 5x optical zoom this time compared to 2x optical zoom on last year’s flagships.
 The newer Notes could also have a leg up over their predecessors because of improved camera software optimizations and the processing power of the Snapdragon 865 Plus.